Table of Contents

 Awkward Dental Work

 When I see tooth pain from trigger points, it is because of the posturing and pressure created by the dental procedure.
 Sometimes it results from more laborious chewing of foods like taffy or bubble gum.
-Also, uneven chewing or chewing on things like toothpicks and popcorn kernels activate these trigger points.
-At times, problems in nearby joints or a fragile tooth perpetuate this pattern with changes in the chewing pattern.
+Also, uneven chewing or chewing on things like toothpicks and popcorn kernels activates these trigger points.
+Additionally, problems in nearby joints or fragile teeth perpetuate this pattern with changes in the chewing pattern.

 Chewing and Clenching

-Most tooth pain comes from trigger point referrals.
-When there is strong pain that occurs as something hot/cold hits the tooth, that’s usually pain from an exposed nerve and needs prompt dental care.
+In my experience, most tooth pain comes from trigger point referrals.
+When sharp pain occurs as something hot/cold hits the tooth, that’s usually pain from an exposed nerve and needs prompt dental care.
 Mostly, other toothaches seem associated with trigger point referrals.
 Still, even when trigger point work relieves the pain, see your dentist.
 Make sure that there is not an underlying tooth problem.

 Personally, I’ve had this particular tooth pain that I relieved with trigger point work but needed dental care.
-It came from clenching and chewing up toothpicks.
+It came from clenching during workouts and chewing up toothpicks.

 The Musculoskeletal Anatomy Behind Your Pain